 What will a Covid-19 safari be like under South Africa’s lockdown rules?
 We test-drive a lockdown safari in Timbavati, Greater Kruger

 This travel diary to Busanga Plains in Kafue National Park (Zambia) will have you contacting Africa Geographic to arrange your next safari

 This interesting introduction to Kenya’s Maasai Mara will have you contacting Africa Geographic to book your next African safari

 How close is too close?
 Cheetahs regularly climb onto safari vehicles.
 Here is why this practice is unethical, dangerous and invasive.

-This is Bangweulu, where the water meets the sky.
-Owned by remote Zambian community members, this important wetland is one of Africa’s most successful conservation projects.
+Bangweulu, where the water meets the sky.
+This conservation success story is owned by a remote Zambian community of fisherfolk

 No to lion cub petting and elephant-back riding.
 Captive wildlife guidelines for tourists – an easy-to-understand list of what to look out for

 Malaria is a parasitic disease that is usually spread by the female Anopheles mosquito.
 Prevention is better than cure, and we provide tips